amogh09/amogh09.github.io/_posts/2023-01-30-final-tagless-readert.md

 ```

 ## Pure errors
 Exceptions are unavoidable for impure code and it's better to embrace them than fight them.
 However, for pure code, I advise using `Either` or `Except` monads or a `MonadThrow` instance.

 When propogating a Layer-3 pure error from an impure Layer-2 function to a Layer-1 function, however, you are probably better off mapping the pure error to a Layer-1 exception and throwing it.
 This is because the impure Layer-2 function would already have exception throwing in its contract, so having a single way (throwing exceptions) of signaling failure is better than having two ways.

 # Summary
 That is all I have for this post.
 The application that inspired this post is [wallhaven-sync](https://github.com/amogh09/wallhaven-sync) that is a CLI for syncing wallpapers from [Wallhaven](https://wallhaven.cc/) website to my computer.
 Check it out!
-Final-tagless, ReaderT, Has typeclasses, and embracing exceptions have all helped me write a Haskell application that I am somewhat satisfied with.
+Tagless-Final, ReaderT, Has typeclasses, and embracing exceptions have all helped me write a Haskell application that I am somewhat satisfied with.
 In the future I plan to explore Free monads to achieve similar or better results!